 In addition to the core courses, candidates may select graduate courses at the Institute as well as appropriate graduate-level courses from other departments at Columbia Univeristy.
 The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as necessary.
 Not all courses or seminars are given every year.
 To ascertain which courses are being given, consult the Office of Student Affairs of the Institute.

-Human Nutrition M6220 Overview of Foods in Nutrition (3 credits)
+Human Nutrition M6220 Topics in Public Health Nutrition (3 credits)

 This course focuses on foods, including their particular nutrients, how to maintain food safety, and how the body responds to specific food components.
 It also covers nutrition policies, dietary intake guidelines, and nutrition myths and how they develop.